JohannGerber/Hello-World/README.md

 # Hello-World
 First test repository
-Let try to behave like adults
+Lets try to behave like adults
 The faster I learn the sooner we can get it running
 My name is Johann